EpiDoc/Source/guidelines/README.txt

 		* Generate Petrae Examples
 		* Generate RIB Examples
 		* Generate Seg Examples
-        5. Run the guidelines generation XSLT scenario against it ("EpiDoc P5 Guidelines HTML")
+        5. Run the guidelines generation XSLT scenario against it (Scenario called: "EpiDoc P5 Guidelines HTML")
         6. Results of the transformation will be output to guidelines/output/